 Halloween LGBT Style

-This festive series of Halloween events boasts elaborate costumes, galas and parties with A-list DJs and local entertainment, drinking and dancing with friends, and even a second line send-off until the next year.
+HNO takes place on the final weekend before Halloween every year, with four days of exciting and fun events.
+This benefit boasts elaborate costumes, galas and parties with Alist DJs and local entertainment, drinking and dancing with friends, and a second line send-off until the next year.

-A new theme is chosen every year, which brings out the creative/imaginative side of both the event organizers and attendees.
-This year’s theme, “Pirate’s Revenge: The Curse of Jean Lafitte,” will surely keep you entertained as it persists through the four main events of the weekend:
+A new theme is chosen every year, which brings out the creative/imaginative side of both the event organizers and the costume-clad revelers.
+Here's a typical breakdown of this weekend

 While these special events will take place at various venues around town, you'll find lots of LGBT revelers celebrating throughout the long weekend at the corner of Bourbon and St. Ann streets in the heart of the French Quarter.